‘A big deal’: Florida braces for Hurricane Dorian

 With the storm’s track still unclear, no immediate mass evacuations were ordered.

-Along much of Florida’s east coast, shoppers rushed to stock up on food and emergency supplies at supermarkets and hardware stores, and motorists topped off their tanks and filled gasoline cans.
+Along Florida’s east coast, local governments began distributing sandbags, shoppers rushed to stock up on food, plywood and other emergency supplies at supermarkets and hardware stores, and motorists topped off their tanks and filled gasoline cans.
 Some fuel shortages were reported in the Cape Canaveral area.

-Josefine Larrauri, a retired translator, went to a Publix supermarket in Miami only to find empty shelves in the water section and store employees unsure of when new cases would arrive.
+Josefine Larrauri, a retired translator, went to a Publix supermarket in Miami only to find empty shelves in the water section and store employees unsure of when more cases would arrive.

 “I feel helpless because the whole coast is threatened,” she said.
 “What’s the use of going all the way to Georgia if it can land there?”